Australia Food & Drinks and Top Culinary Spots to Visit on your Australia Vacation

 Despite international influences, there are still several traditional dishes native to Australia.
 The term used to describe such food is known as “bush tucker” which refers to food drawn from Australian flora and fauna such as emu, crocodile and kangaroo.
 Kangaroo meat is very common and can be found on many restaurant menus as well as in supermarkets.
 Seafood is naturally a staple of Australian cuisine with approximately 600 varieties of marine and freshwater seafood caught and sold domestically as well as abroad.
-Specialities include Southern Blue Fin Tuna, King George Whiting, Barramundi and Flathead Fish.
+Specialties include Southern Blue Fin Tuna, King George Whiting, Barramundi and Flathead Fish.

 One of the most exciting directions in Australian cuisine has been the recent and increasing use of native foods.
 Used for thousands of years by Australia's indigenous population, native foods often referred to as "bush tucker" include bush tomatoes, seeds, nuts, lemon myrtle and even fungi!